psarac/psarac/README.md

 # Hi 👋, I'm Pelinsu Saraç

 # 💫 About Me:
-👩‍🎓 Computer Science & Engineering Student at Sabancı University<br>🌱 I’m currently learning Machine Learning and Software Engineering<br>🧮 Looking forward to work on Machine Learning & AI projects<br>📫 How to reach me psarac@sabanciuniv.edu<br>
+👩‍🎓 Graduated from Computer Science & Engineering at Sabancı University<br>🌱 I’m currently a Master's Student in Carnegie Mellon University<br>🧮 Looking forward to work on Machine Learning & AI projects<br>📫 How to reach me psarac@sabanciuniv.edu<br>

 ## 🌐 Socials: